adrianlzt/cerebro/linux/performance/iostat.md

 wsec/s: The number of sectors written to the device per second. rkB/s: The number of sectors (kilobytes, megabytes) read from the device per second. (~100 en SATA) wkB/s: The number of sectors (kilobytes, megabytes) written to the device per second. (~50 en SATA)

 avgrq-sz: The average size (in sectors) of the requests that were issued to the device.
 Valor falseado por readahead.
 A no ser que hagamos direct_io, el tamaño mínimo sería el de readahead.

-avgqu-sz: The average queue length of the requests that were issued to the device.
+aqu-sz/avgqu-sz: The average queue length of the requests that were issued to the device.
 El número de peticiones encoladas (el tamaño se ve en avgrq-sz) IMPORTANTE! junto con iowait nos sirve para ver si nuestro sistema está saturado por io si regularmente (los picos no importan) tienen valores más o menos altos (5 es valor alto) se va a notar mucho la degradación

 await: average time (milliseconds) for I/O requests issued to the device to be served.
 Includes the time spent by the requests in queue and the time spent servicing them.
 r_await: average time (milliseconds) for read requests issued to the device to be served.
 Includes time spent by the requests in queue and the time spent servicing them.
 w_await: average time (ms) for write requests issued to the device to be served.
 This includes the time spent by the requests in queue and the time spent servicing them
+Si tenemos un valor alto de aqu-sz, el tiempo de r_await y w_await seguramente sea alto debido a la espera para ser atentidos.

 svctm: WARNING!
 Do not trust this field any more.
 This field will be removed in a future sysstat version.
 <https://access.redhat.com/solutions/2039133>
 %util: Percentage of CPU time during which I/O requests were issued to the device(BW utilization for the device).Device saturation occurs when this value is close to 100%